ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - Products are displayed in sections that each scroll horizontally
   - Implemented `fetchProductsByCategory` in `/lib/data.ts`

+## Commit 9 - "About Us Page" - 05/02/25

+- Implemented About Us page
+  - Just a simple design with lorem ipsum filler

 ## Bug Notes

 [x] Product cards should display a rating, not just the number of ratings